All Episodes

 Okay.

-I was wondering if you thought he was trying to uh reach across party lines or if he was trying to appease environmentalists or store up votes for the upcoming election.
+I was wondering if you thought he was trying to reach across party lines or if he was trying to appease environmentalists or store up votes for the upcoming election.

-Let me let me address this one.
+Let me address this one.

 I think he is being mindful of what he's been told.

-Uh good that you're asking me this question because I am from Detroit, the the motor city still, and uh our guys, Rick Wagner at General Motors, Alan Malally at Ford Motor Company, Tom LaSorda at Chrysler Unit of Daimler Chrysler, at least still until Kirk Kakorian or Magnum International or one of the money groups or even GM takes over the Chrysler unit,
+And our guys, Rick Wagner at General Motors, Alan Malally at Ford Motor Company, Tom Lasorda at Chrysler Unit of Daimler-Chrysler, at least still, until Kirk Kokorian or Magna International or one of the money groups or even GM takes over the Chrysler unit, have met with the president a number of times, most recently, and we're talking about the environment and the greening of that industry and how we might do it.

-It it wasn't long ago.
+It wasn't long ago.

 In fact, it still may be happening.